Watts-Lab/handbook/README.md

 # CSSL Handbook

 ## Contributing
 This is a living document crafted over time.
 If you see a typo or have an idea for a change or improvement, please make a pull request to help us make this better!
+If you think something should exist here, but don't know how to get started with a draft, you can also add issue to start that discussion.

 ## Examples of other similar efforts
 1. [Basecamp's handbook](https://github.com/basecamp/handbook)